-When we are ready to file our quarterly taxes we are ready in minutes because of the organizational steps we have done for years.
+When we are ready to provide income and expense information to our CPA for possible quarterly estimated tax reporting, we are ready in minutes because of the organizational steps we have done for years.
 Here is a list of file labels you may want to consider for your tax time efforts:

-I use the Avery brand address labels #5160 and affix them to folders that are actually hanging pockets.
+I use the Avery brand address label #5160 and affix them to folders that are actually hanging pockets.
 These are the two things I use:

 1031 Exchange Information